Theme song: "Home is a Fire" Death Cab for Cutie

 The two men look at each other before they leave the office, leaving Lopez

-Lopez walks over to a large white board that
+Lopez walks over to a large

-she can remove.
+whom else she can remove.

 "Eva is clearly hiding something," Lopez whispers to herself.